Vision and Values

 - Work with others to contribute to the common good

 The education department’s strapline is Learning with meaning and purpose: To know God and shape the world.
-Ann Holt, our Diocesan Director of Education, has written, “We expect all our teaching and learning to be rooted in the Christian narrative of creation, redemption and future hope.
+Our Diocesan Director of Education, has written, “We expect all our teaching and learning to be rooted in the Christian narrative of creation, redemption and future hope.
 We want our curricula and pedagogy to foster a spirit of enquiry, creativity and to walk the talk of Christian belief and values in every aspect of school life.
 Our aim is for all our schools to perform well as part of their Christian responsibility to do their best by all the children and families in their care.
 There are some 37,000 children in our schools at any one time.
 They have a wide range of ability and come from diverse social settings.
 We welcome those of the Christian Faith, other faiths and those who as yet would not profess a faith.
 Those who wish to come to one of our schools are welcome if there is a place.”